 Gov. Kay Ivey appointed Azzie Melton Oliver, J.D., an alumna of Alabama State University, as Montgomery County’s first Black district attorney on Tuesday, Nov.
 12, marking a historic milestone in the county’s more than 200-year history.
 Oliver, chosen to complete the term of retiring District Attorney Daryl Bailey, described the appointment as humbling and a testament to progress made since the civil rights movement.

-Oliver, who earned her degree in criminal justice at the university, credits her alma mater with preparing her for her legal career.
+Oliver, who earned her degree in criminal justice from Alabama State University, credits her alma mater with preparing her for her legal career.
 She reflected on the influence of her professors, including Karen Taylor, J.D., who set high expectations for students.

 “The professors at ASU didn’t let us take shortcuts,” she said.
 “Dr. Taylor’s courses on briefing cases were tough, but they prepared me to survive in law school.
 Those experiences shaped my career and gave me the foundation to be in this seat today.”